 Why are vaccines important?

 To keep kids safe and healthy, parents should not delay any childhood vaccinations.
-Through vaccines, parents have the power to protect kids against serious diseases like influenza, measles, whooping cough and cancers caused by HPV.
+Through vaccines, parents have the power to protect kids against serious diseases like influenza, measles, COVID-19, whooping cough and cancers caused by HPV.

 Vaccines don’t just keep you safe — they protect everyone you come in contact with, including those who cannot be vaccinated.
-Get your flu shot now for the upcoming flu season!
+Get your flu shot now!